 Should you miss a class or a workshop for any reason, it is your responsibility to find out from classmates & colleagues what you missed and to get copies of handouts or other materials.

-Plagiarism is a serious offense, one whose sanctions range from a reduction in grades to expulsion from the University.
-According to the Office of Student Affairs, “Anything less than total commitment to honesty undermines the efforts of the entire academic community.
-Both students and faculty are responsible for insuring the academic integrity of the university.”
+Plagiarism is a serious offense, one whose sanctions range from a reduction in grades to expulsion from the university.
+According to DePaul’s academic integrity policy,

 I am always available to discuss any plagiarism or other intellectual property concerns or questions you might have for this or for any other class.